-PUT-requests, in order to avoid lost updates.

-• "Vary: " means that the cache must always ask the origin server.
+- quests in which the headers Accept, Accept-Language have the same value as in the current request. - "Vary: " means that the cache must always ask the origin server.

 Caching and Variants (3)

 • If a variant selection is done, a cache might have to store several responses for the same URI.